 Quickline UHD Android TV Set-Top Box

-Android Pie and our expertise come together in a premium set-top box
+Android TV and our expertise come together in a premium set-top box

 TARA Systems as a partner for the realisation of TV products often provides TV software components to its customers.
 However, there are products in which we are much deeper involved.
 Such an extensive project is the development of the TV set-top box operated by Quickline, a Swiss telecommunications company.